Frequently Asked Questions

 At Choix, the process for advance provision of abortion pills is almost identical to ordering pills if you were pregnant and wanted medication abortion pills at that time.
 It is as easy as submitting a 5-minute questionnaire via Choix’s secure and private website.
 One of our experienced abortion providers will review your medical history and check in with you via text to confirm your health information.
 They will also review consent forms with you at this time.

-If no additional steps are required, Choix will work with our partner pharmacy to have the abortion pills mailed to you within 1-4 days.
+If no additional steps are required, Choix will work with our partner pharmacy to have the abortion pills mailed to you within 3-5 business days.

 For people using Choix’s Advance Provision service, should you become pregnant in the future and decide you would like to use the pills, we encourage patients to come back to Choix for care.
 There is no additional charge beyond the initial fee for Advance Provision.